openstack-archive/fuel-docs/pages/about-fuel/0030-how-it-works.rst

    cluster using the Fuel UI.

 3. Finally, deploy your OpenStack cluster on discovered nodes.
-Fuel will do all deployment magic for you by applying completely customizable Puppet manifests, enabling you to maintain your cluster and adapt to your own configuration as necessary.
+Fuel will do all deployment magic for you by applying pre-configured Puppet manifests.

+All of this is desgined to enable you to maintain your cluster while giving you the flexibility to adapt it to your own configuration.

 .. fancybox:: /_images/010-how-it-works_svg.png
     :width: 300px